sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 Discovery
 ---------

-Ideally you will want to make sure that all the calendars in an account are automatically discovered.
+Ideally you will want to make sure that all the addressbooks in an account are automatically discovered.
 The best user interface would be to just have to ask for three items: